Community, Faculty Mentorship, and Professional Clinical Skills Training – Beginning Day One

-Academic Colleges are small learning communities that bring together gifted faculty members with small groups of students (typically six) so the students can observe and mirror the professional clinical skills, behaviors, and attitudes of a highly experienced physician.
+Academic Colleges are small learning communities that bring together experienced faculty leaders with small groups of six students to observe and mirror the professional clinical skills, behaviors, and attitudes of a highly experienced physician.

-Students are assigned to one of the six Colleges on their first day of medical school and remain in that College for all four years of their education.
-The Colleges, named after prestigious former faculty members, add clinical experiences and a doctoring course early in the curriculum.
-During their first two years, students meet weekly with faculty members in their College group.
+Students are assigned to one of the six Colleges on their first day of medical school and remain in their College for all four years of their education – including weekly meetings with faculty mentors for the first two years and monthly meetings thereafter.

 “For me, the best part of Colleges has been the friendships and camaraderie – celebrating birthdays, studying for exams, learning the physical exam, and most importantly, doing all of this together.
-Medical school isn’t possible without a support system, and Colleges provides that in its own unique way.”“Countless hours are spent in class, but one thing I look forward to every week is getting together with my small group and mentor in colleges.
-Colleges provide me the opportunity to put into practice my newly acquired knowledge and to learn how to become a good clinician in all facets.”
+Medical school isn’t possible without a support system, and Colleges provides that in its own unique way.”

-Away from class work and clinical care, Colleges also serve as an opportunity to build relationships – as well as instill collegiality and camaraderie – during numerous community and recreational activities such as the College Cup.
+Away from class work and clinical care, Colleges also serve as an opportunity to build relationships – as well as instill collegiality and camaraderie among students that form the basis of lifelong connections.